 Alternatively, the empirical findings of Nunn and Wantcheckon (2011), that the slave trade has caused mistrust in modern day Africa, are largely robust to all reasonable monotonic increasing transformations.
 Not only does the sign remain consistent for all such transformations, but the coefficient estimates do not change dramatically and statistical significance persists for most specifications

-Finally, the illustration of the results from Bond and Lang (2013) provide a test of the validity of the methodology applied in this paper.
-Since, Bond and Lang (2013) already establish the “fragility” of results to reasonable transformations of the test score, similar findings will lend credence to the present methodology.
+Finally, the illustration of the results from Bond and Lang (2013) provides a test of the validity of the methodology applied in this paper.
+Since Bond and Lang (2013) already established the “fragility” of results to reasonable transformations of the test score, similar findings will lend credence to the present methodology.
 Indeed I find that the growth in the black-white test score gap between kindergarten and third grade could be between a statistically insignificant 0.01 and a statistically significant 0.72 standard deviation change.

 This study develops a methodology for choosing empirical methodology (aka “a methodology methodology”) in the presence of an ordinal dependent variable.
 The fundamental insight is that in such situations the choice of an empirical methodology requires careful thought and valid reasoning.
 Although some empirical findings may be robust to monotonic increasing transformations, many will not be so fortunate.

 I’d love comments and feedback on this work.
 Cheers!